unwisegeek/aresmush/plugins/pf2emagic/help/en/pf2e_chargen_magic.md

 `addspell <class>/<level> = <old spell>/<new spell>`: Swaps `<old spell>` for `<new spell>` in that class and level.

 All spells selected must be common spells to be selected in character generation or advancement.
 Uncommon and rare spells require a request to the game admins.

+Clerics get a divine font.
+This is populated automagically for some deities, but clerics of select deities must choose. cg_review will tell you if you need to choose.
+To do so:

+`dfont <heal or harm>`: Chooses your divine font.